markus-pettersen/wikihow/README.md

 ## Limitations & Future work

 - No synonyms detection (from spaCy for example).
+- Pyvis networks with many nodes or high density can act unexpectedly.
+To prevent this, some subgraphs are pruned to display fewer nodes or edges.
 - In the future, I will identify the prototypical article from each topic/cluster.
 - Future improved dashboard features.
 - **Agglutinative clustering** to create a topic hierarchy for the articles.